JackAdams/meteor-editable-text/README.md

 `EditableText.trustHTML=true` will mean that HTML entered in `input` and `textarea` fields is rendered as HTML (default is `EditableText.trustHTML=false`)

+Set several at once using `EditableText.config({saveOnFocusout:false,trustHTML:true});`.
+Config can only be changed on the client.

 #### Options

 There are a number of parameters you can pass to the widget that affect its behaviour:

-`acceptEmpty=true` will accept a value of `''` for the field (by default, the widget won't make an update if an empty input value is entered)
+`acceptEmpty=true` will accept a value of `""` for the field (by default, the widget won't make an update if an empty input value is entered)

-`removeEmpty=true` will remove the whole document from the database if the field value is set to `''` (this trumps `acceptEmpty=true`!)
+`removeEmpty=true` will remove the whole document from the database if the field value is set to `""` (this trumps `acceptEmpty=true`!!)

 `textarea=true` will make the widget input field a textarea element (by default, it's an `<input type="text" />`)

 `wysiwyg=true` will make the widget a wysiwyg editor (which is, at present, completely uncustomizable -- what you see is what you get! :-)).
-You'll need to `meteor add babrahams:editable-text-wysiwyg` or this `wysiwyg=true` will have no apparent effect and the editing widget will fall back to a textarea (with the difference that HTML strings will be displayed as actual HTML not as a string showing the markup, so be careful with this).
+You'll need to `meteor add babrahams:editable-text-wysiwyg` or this `wysiwyg=true` will have no apparent effect and the editing widget will fall back to a textarea (with the difference being that HTML strings will be displayed as actual HTML not as a string showing the markup, so be careful with this).

 `autoInsert=true` will let you supply a data context without an `_id` field and the widget will create a document using all the fields of the data context

-`onAutoInsert="callbackFunction"` will call `callbackFunction(newDocument)` with `this` as the data context of the `editableText` widget
+`onAutoInsert="callbackFunction"` will call `callbackFunction(newDocument,Collection)` with `this` as the data (including `context`) that the `editableText` widget was initialized with

+(other client side callback functions are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the Collection as the only parameter and have the widget data as `this`)

 `eventType="mousein"` will make the text to become editable when the cursor goes over the editable text (other events can be used too) -- the default is `"click"`